Kernel Density Machines: Introduction

+Most existing approaches assume that $\Pa$ and $\Q$ admit Lebesgue densities, in which case $g_\star$ is typically called the density ratio.
+This restricts applicability to purely continuous distributions and excludes many settings of practical relevance.
+In contrast, we introduce a kernel-based method that applies to general probability measures on countably generated measurable spaces, without requiring Lebesgue densities: \emph{kernel density machines} (KDM).
+This parsimony of assumptions substantially broadens the scope of density learning.

-We model \(g_{\star}\) as the sum of an exogenous prior plus a function in a reproducing kernel Hilbert space (RKHS), which, while possessing attractive theoretical properties, is known to pose computational problems with large data sets.
-To ensure scalability in the sample size and also higher-dimensional applications, we therefore introduce a low-rank approximation that retains critical information while reducing computational costs.
-The approximation error associated with the low-rank density ratio is sharply controlled by the error of a low-rank approximation of the kernel matrix pertaining to the RKHS and the data points.
-This combination of flexibility and computational efficiency makes our method applicable to various real-world scenarios, from structured data in financial modeling, to complex conditional distributions in scientific research.
+We model $g_\star$ as the sum of an exogenous prior and a function in a reproducing kernel Hilbert space (RKHS).
+While RKHS methods provide strong theoretical guarantees, they are computationally demanding in large-sample or high-dimensional settings.
+To ensure scalability, we incorporate Nystr\"om-type low-rank approximations that preserve essential information while reducing computational cost.
+This balance of flexibility and efficiency enables KDM to handle a wide range of real-world problems, from structured financial modeling to complex conditional distributions in scientific applications.

-We provide rigorous theoretical results, including asymptotic consistency, a functional central limit theorem, and finite-sample bounds for our estimator, and in particular also its low-rank approximation.
-These guarantees make KDM reliable across different sample sizes and data configurations.
-As an application, we obtain statistical tests of the prior density ratio and recover the kernel two-sample test of \citet{gre_etal_12} as a special case.
-As a second application, we obtain a novel, consistent estimator of conditional distributions.
-We illustrate the applicability of KDM with both simulated and real data, including tests for independence and conditional distributions.\footnote{An elementary reference implementation can be downloaded from \href{https://drive.google.com/file/d/1r3CteWtL3g3Kj7f6YO2HnbSP4mt4DoK3/view?usp=sharing}{KDM.R}.} The empirical results suggest KDM to be useful, in particular for larger data sets and higher dimensions than usually considered in RKHS and local nonparametric kernel density estimators \citep{liracine06}.
+We provide rigorous theoretical guarantees for KDM, including consistency of the sample estimator, a functional central limit theorem, and optimal error rates for the low-rank approximation.
+While such results are well established for classical regression and classification problems \citep{rud_cam_ros_15,della2024nystrom}, we show for the first time that, even in the context of density learning, Nyström-compressed estimators achieve the same optimal statistical guarantees as the full model, while delivering substantial gains in computational efficiency and memory usage.
+As applications, we recover and extend the kernel two-sample test of \citet{gre_etal_12} and develop a novel, consistent estimator of conditional distributions.
+We further illustrate the practical performance of KDM through experiments on simulated and real data, including independence tests, conditional distribution estimation, and joint distribution estimation on a discrete state space.\footnote{ A reference implementation is available at \href{https://drive.google.com/file/d/1r3CteWtL3g3Kj7f6YO2HnbSP4mt4DoK3/view?usp=sharing}{KDM.R}.} The empirical results suggest that KDM is particularly effective in larger-sample and higher-dimensional settings, where local nonparametric kernel estimators \citep{liracine06} often struggle.